 What is CSHIP?

-Internships are paid, 50 to 100 hours, most are remote, project based, and are typically completed over a summer.
+Internships are paid, 100 hours, most are remote, project based, and are completed June, July, and August.
 These are non-clinical internships.

 Placements are made with organizations and agencies with which we have partnerships, including hospitals, clinics, emergency medical providers, eldercare settings, public health agencies, primary prevention coalitions, mental health and substance misuse providers, and other healthcare related fields.